 [A SEO Guide] How to Optimize Images for Web

 Let’s face it.
-Nobody would like to visit a website with only an entire page of text.
-And for a website like that, if there were, it wouldn’t get much credit either.
+People would prefer to visit a website with only an entire page of text.
+But there should be no such website today anyway.
 Therefore, images are a significant part of the elements that a website should include.
 The features of images range from breaking up sentences and paragraphs to visualizing steps and numbers.
-To offer viewers the best visiting experience, graphics often play an essential role in website designs.
-So it is vital to find a practical way to optimize images for web and performance.
+Graphics often play an essential role in website designs and offer viewers the best visiting experience.
+So finding a practical way to optimize images for web and performance is vital.

 You don’t want Google to dislike your website.
-Creating a better visual experience can help you rank higher on Google.
-A good quality image improves the whole website’s performance.
-That is why I’m going to introduce the importance of image optimization and how to optimize images for the web properly.
+According to the 2022 HTTP Archive, images comprised as much as 50% of average bytes downloaded by web visitors.
+Reducing page load times and improving the user experience can help you rank higher on Google.
+That is why I will introduce the importance of image optimization and how to optimize images for the web properly.
 After reading this article, you will learn some tricks and techniques that can compress the image size and keep it pretty enough to make your website look attractive and get faster visiting speed.

 What is the Concept to Optimize Images for Web

-Four years before now, in 2018, Google had already announced that mobile search algorithms would begin to take page load speed into account.
-And in those algorithms, one is explicitly pointing out that way too large images that are not optimized for screen size can seriously influence the speed of web pages.
+Five years before now, in 2018, Google had already announced that mobile search algorithms would begin to take page load speed into account.
+And in those algorithms, one is explicitly pointing out that too many images that are not optimized for screen size can seriously influence the speed of web pages.
 But, the concept of optimizing images for the web is to reduce the size of an image without sacrificing the quality so that your web page load time will get faster.
+Remember – Speed is everything.

-The proportion of images on a whole website page is very large.
-Generally speaking, pictures without optimization can make up about three-quarters of a webpage’s weight, which negatively influences your website.
-If you optimize the images before uploading, not only will it reduce the total weight, but it will also enhance the webpage performance and lead to the following benefits:
+Generally speaking, pictures without optimization can make up about three-quarters of a webpage’s weight, negatively influencing your website.
+If you optimize the images before uploading, not only will it reduce the total size, but it will also enhance the webpage performance and lead to the following benefits:

 - Better browsing experience